by James Garvey April, 2014

 I tend to pace unless there is another person involved: a worker, a colleague, or students.
 When I am only with ‘me’ there are complete days filled with random focus on the tesserae of the mosaic map folded neatly above my spine; my night time engineers have worked out amazing new ways to employ the vocabulary of forms embedded inside; these ideas keep coming all day; they are all certain to induce ‘collective bonding’.
 Mrs. March said, “It must be, that James is being saved for something special.”
 I remain hopeful.

-The concept for ‘visceral cognition’ comes from being in the presence of the sculptures by Marc diSuvero and Richard Serra.
-The aspect of onlookers at the forge platform as motivation, comes from being seen by the tourists as they moved along the viewing corridor while I was working at the Statue of Liberty.
-My obligation as an instructor is related the instruction I received from the renowned fabric artist, Sherri Smith, and the renowned Potter, Kenneth Hendry.
+There is objective contemporary artwork that opens a visual dialog with the viewers collective unconscious; my view comes from being in the presence of the sculptures by Marc diSuvero and Richard Serra.
+The ‘right’ motivation for students at the forge platform comes from the onlookers; in my planning, this idea comes from being seen by the tourists as they moved along the viewing corridor while I was working at the Statue of Liberty.
+My obligation as an instructor is related to the instruction I received from the renowned fabric artist, Sherri Smith, and the Potter, Kenneth Hendry.
 Most of all, the contribution I may bring is related to the attention that I received from the director of Rochester Folk Art Guild Crafts Community, Mrs. Louise March.